anirudhmurali/julia-jupyter-notebook/README.md

         http://localhost:8888/?token=cd596a9b5e90a83283e4c9d6b792b4a58cac38e06153fd12

 ```

-Start creating notebooks and showcase your work to the world!

-# julia-jupyter-notebook
+Have fun creating notebooks on Hasura!